albert-ntiri/guess_that_number/README.md

 </p>

 ## Code Structure
 The code follows an object-oriented programming format.
-Version 2 consists of 11 classes; version 1 consists of 10.  *Note: The sections below describe the classes in version 2 of the application.*
+It is broken down into packages that focus on different parts of the application.  *(Note: The first 2 versions did not have the package structure.)*

 ### UML Class Diagram